 Corn on the cob

+Maybe this is your favorite barbecue staple, in which case you should enjoy it in moderation exactly how it is.
+But if it doesn’t top your list of dishes, consider opting for healthy potato salad instead.
 “Double the veggies to reduce the amount of noodles,” Navarro suggests.
 “Better yet, replace traditional noodles with chickpea pasta.”
 The bean-based, gluten-free noodles contain about two-thirds more protein and more than double the fiber.
-Want to go even lighter?
+Want to go even lighter for this healthy barbecue recipe?
 Spiralized zucchini or sweet potatoes add lots of color and nutrients.

 Bottled versions are often loaded with sugar, especially refined sources like high-fructose corn syrup, Navarro warns.
 So check the label to find one with sugar or brown sugar, and make sure it isn’t one of the first few ingredients.
 “Some sauces can contain up to 16g sugar per 2 tbsp!
 So look for those that have around 8g sugar or less,” she says.
 You can also make your own.
-“Try those with unrefined sweeteners, like hohealthyfoodney, which is what we do for our Backyard Barbecue Chicken recipe,” she says.
+“Try those with unrefined sweeteners, like honey, which is what we do for our Backyard Barbecue Chicken recipe,” she says.
+If you want a truly healthy barbecue sauce, skip the sugar and load up on low-calorie, flavor-packed ingredients like vinegar and spices.

 Skip the carb-bomb bun to automatically eighty-six empty calories, Navarro suggests.
 You can still load it with fixins and wrap in lettuce or a sturdy collard green leaf.
 Or, consider trading your patty for a hearty plant-based main course like grilled cabbage steak, romaine hearts, zucchini slices or bell peppers.
 “Produce is at its peak during the summer, which means veggies are bursting with flavor!” she says.
 Brush with oil, season with salt and pepper and grill until slightly charred, then top with a light dressing or lemon juice.